 Our science-based topic ‘What lies beneath?’ begins with a Stunning Start where children are immersed with fun activities and learning experiences about the animals, plants and habitats that live under the ocean surfaces.
 Children create their own 3D sea creature models, investigate the layers of the ocean and the animals that live in those layers and create port hole art displays plus much more.

 Within the topic we look at the basic needs for survival in plants and animals, we identify and classify animals into the different animal groups such as birds, reptiles, fish and mammals etc. We research and discover the different habitats around the world and how animals are adapted to live in that environment with a blubber experiment.
-We also look at food chains, how the energy is passed from one living thing to another and we understand how different animals can be carnivores, herbivores or omnivores as well as thinking about which animals are the predator or the prey?
+We also look at food chains, how the energy is passed from one living thing to another and understand the 7 life processes in order to categorise things into whether they are living, dead or never been alive.

 Within our learning of the Ocean environment, we also look at plastic pollution in our oceans, how it affects the marine life, their habitats, food chains and how plastic in the ocean affects us on land too!

 In Geography, children will learn about how the world has 7 continents and 5 oceans.
-They will learn how to recognise and identify these continents and oceans using atlases, maps and globes but also different features of each such as which is the largest ocean, what is the warmest ocean and so on.
+They will learn how to recognise and identify these continents and oceans using atlases, maps and globes.

-In D&T children will be learning about textiles so that they can create a mermaid.
-They will be looking at a range of materials to make scales, practice different joining techniques by sewing and then all of these scales will be combined to make a mermaid tail for our fantastic finish aquarium exhibition.
+In D&T children will be learning about textiles so that they can create whole-class mermaids.
+They will be looking at a range of fabrics to make scales, practice different joining techniques by sewing and then all of these scales will be combined to make a mermaid tail for our fantastic finish aquarium exhibition.